allanjrasmussen/UAV/FCB/RC-Control/ReadMe.md

 ## 21.3.6 PWM input mode
 This mode is a particular case of input capture mode.
 The procedure is the same except:

 	• Two ICx signals are mapped on the same TIx input.
 	• These 2 ICx signals are active on edges with opposite polarity.
 	• One of the two TIxFP signals is selected as trigger input and the slave mode controller is configured in reset mode.
-DocID022558 Rev 8 623/1141
-RM0316 General-purpose timers (TIM2/TIM3/TIM4)
-669

 For example, you can measure the period (in TIMx_CCR1 register) and the duty cycle (in TIMx_CCR2 register) of the PWM applied on TI1 using the following procedure (depending on CK_INT frequency and prescaler value):
 	1. Select the active input for TIMx_CCR1: write the CC1S bits to 01 in the TIMx_CCMR1
 	register (TI1 selected).
 	2. Select the active polarity for TI1FP1 (used both for capture in TIMx_CCR1 and counter clear): write the CC1P to ‘0’ and the CC1NP bit to ‘0’ (active on rising edge).
 	3. Select the active input for TIMx_CCR2: write the CC2S bits to 10 in the TIMx_CCMR1
 	register (TI1 selected).
 	4. Select the active polarity for TI1FP2 (used for capture in TIMx_CCR2): write the CC2P bit to ‘1’ and the CC2NP bit to ’0’ (active on falling edge).
 	5. Select the valid trigger input: write the TS bits to 101 in the TIMx_SMCR register (TI1FP1 selected).
 	6. Configure the slave mode controller in reset mode: write the SMS bits to 100 in the TIMx_SMCR register.
 	7. Enable the captures: write the CC1E and CC2E bits to ‘1 in the TIMx_CCER register.